odoomrp/odoomrp-wip/mrp_bom_version/README.rst

 When the MRP BoM list is put to active, a record of who has activated, and when will include in chatter/log.
 It also adds a constraint for the sequence field to be unique.

+* **New version** :
+  By clicking the button version, current BOM is moved to historical state, and a new BOM is creating based on this  but with version number +1 and changing state to draft